folletto95/MeshDump/README.md

 need to list them ahead of time.
 HTTP polling of nodes is only for testing and can be enabled by setting `NODES` to a comma separated list of IP addresses.

-If `DATA_FILE` is specified, telemetry is also saved to that path and reloaded on startup so historical data is preserved across restarts.
+If `DATA_FILE` is specified, telemetry and node metadata are stored in a small SQLite database at that path.
+The file is created automatically and reloaded on startup so historical data is preserved across restarts.

+Set `DEBUG=1` to print additional information, including the list of nodes and their names, to the terminal.

 MeshDump automatically loads environment variables from a `.env` file.
 It first